ostap/comp/README.md

 ### comp

 comp is a tool for querying information from files.
-It's main goal is to provide a unified interface to the variety of data representations found in public data sets.
+Its main goal is to provide a unified interface to the variety of data representations found in public data sets.
 To achieve this goal comp introduces a small query language with type coercion (e.g. "2" + 2 == 4) and a powerful iteration